busrayatlav/OSM-Poi-Clustering-Cologne/README.md

 # POI Clustering and Visualization in Cologne, Germany

-This project focuses on clustering Points of Interest (POIs) in Cologne, Germany, using OpenStreetMap (OSM) data and K-means clustering.
+This project focuses on **clustering Points of Interest (POIs) in Cologne, Germany**, using **OpenStreetMap (OSM) data and K-means clustering**.
 The goal is to analyze and visualize various POIs, categorized into different amenity types, and identify spatial clusters.

 ## Features
 - Fetches POI data from OpenStreetMap for various amenities like restaurants, parks, libraries, cinemas, etc.